-Most schools do not offer tours of halls or dorms prior to move in.
+Most schools do not offer tours of halls or dorms prior to moving in.
 You can see a virtual tour online on the school website.
-While visiting a campus you will be shown a sample dorm room.
+While visiting campus you will be shown a sample dorm room.

 First Steps to Dorm Choosing